vexalous/gammatui/README.md

 # gammatui

-A minimal text user interface to adjust gamma and brightness for an output.
+A, lightweight, highly customizable text user interface to adjust gamma, brightness, and related effects for an output.

 **Currently only supports x11, wayland support is planned.**